drewbarontini/tmcss-slides/book.md

 ### How is this going to work?

-So, I want to talk a little about myself, and then we'll define "modular CSS," talk about the process of crafting modular CSS, and then we'll go through a set of popular sites to actually apply this process and knowledge we've all gained.
+We'll define "modular CSS," talk about the process of crafting modular CSS, and then we'll go through a set of popular sites to actually apply this process and knowledge we've all gained.

 ### Who am I?

+But first, I want to give you some information about me.
 As Mr. Denney said, I'm Drew Barontini.

 ### What do I do?